vExcess/jig-lang/book/language/classes.md

     }
 }
 ```

-## Note on private
-The `private` keyword actually doesn't do anything at runtime.
-It exists purely for documentation and linting purposes.

 ## Constructor and Destructor
 The constructor of a class is written as a method using `new` as an identifier.
 The destructor of a class is written using `free` as an identifier.
 Using the `free` keyword like so `free someInstance` on an instance will call the instance's `free` method if it exists and then deallocate the object from memory.
 When the garbage collector deallocates an object its free method is not called.
 Calling a object's free method does not deallocate the object from memory.
 Calling `myClass().new()` is the same as `new myClass()`.
 By default properties/methods are public, but can be made private using the `private` keyword.
 You can shorthand initializing properties of the class in the constructor by using `this.propertyName` in the parameters of the constructor.